EarthAkkharawat/DataSci_Project/README.md

 - Airflow: use to create project pipeline consisting of 4 tasks
   1. Using api GET request the reported problems in realtime (daily)
   2. Call the REST API of our deployed model to predict the images obtained from the previous task
-  3. Sending the prediction result and problems infomation to visualize via PowerBI using API POST request
+  3. Sending the prediction result and problems information to visualize via PoweBI streaming dataset
   4. Clear all metadata on airflow XComs database

 ### Machine Learning Part